 - Objective 6.1.
-Identify specific land uses that are needed to serve the community, such as healthcare, educational, cultural, and retail facilities; establish ways in which the City can proactively provide and attract these needs. - Objective 6.2.
-Provide for local non-residential uses so that residents can have more of their service needs met within Heath. - Objective 6.3.
-Ensure that Heath's land use policies adequately allow for non-residential uses that will supply the essential tax base needed for the City to support existing and future residents. - Objective 6.4.
-Establish ways in which residential and complementary non-residential development can be integrated as development occurs. - Objective 6.5.
+Identify specific land uses that are needed to serve the community; establish ways in which the City can proactively provide and attract these needs. - Objective 6.2.
+Allow for local non-residential uses so that residents can have more of their service needs met within Heath. - Objective 6.3.
+Ensure that Heath's land use policies adequately allow for uses that will support the tax base for the City to support existing and future residents. - Objective 6.4.
+Establish ways to transition between residential and non-residential development as development occurs. - Objective 6.5.
 Ensure that development standards for non-residential uses are the highest possible so that a positive visual perception of Heath continues to be projected to citizens and visitors.